sigasi/sigasi_insights/content/releasenotes/sigasi-2.2.md

 Configurable severity for lintings
 ----------------------------------

-The severity of Sigasi’s type time linting checks are now configurable.
+The severity of Sigasi's type time linting checks are now configurable.
 Go to **Window \> Preferences \> VHDL \> Errors / Warnings**.

 ![Configurable severity for lintings](/img/releasenotes/2.2/configurablewarnings.png "Configurable severity for lintings")